 On February 9, 1981, the President of the Philippines issued Executive Order No. 649 reorganizing the LRC into the National Land Titles and Deeds Registration Administration (NLTDRA).
 This agency extended effective assistance to the Ministry of Agrarian Reform, the Land Bank of the Philippines, and other agencies in line with the Land Reform Program.

 In a Presidential Memorandum Circular of September 30, 1988, the NLTDRA was changed into the Land Registration Authority.
 This was in line with Executive Order No. 292 dated July 25, 1987, instituting the Administrative Code of 1987, which took effect on November 23, 1989.

 Thus, the Authority has grown through the years.
 It started as the Court of Land Registration, later as General Land Registration Office, it became the Land Registration Commission, reorganized as National Land Titles and Deeds Registration Administration, and presently as the Land Registration Authority.

-Presently, the LRA is headed by an administrator who, pursuant to Executive Order 649, shall have a judicial rank of an Associate Justice of a Collegiate Court.
-He is assisted by deputy administrators who, pursuant to said law and LRA Rationalization Plan, shall have the same rank of a Department Assistant Secretary.
+Presently, the LRA is headed by the Administrator who, pursuant to Executive Order 649, shall have the same qualifications to that of an Associate Justice of the Court of Appeals.
+He is assisted by the Deputy Administrators who, pursuant to the LRA Rationalization Plan, shall have the same rank to that of an Assistant Secretary.